marta-seq/kinDELexplore/deployment/README.md

 5. **Testing**:
    - Thoroughly test the deployed service to ensure it correctly processes requests and returns accurate predictions.

-6**Set Up Monitoring and Logging**:
+6. **Set Up Monitoring and Logging**:
    - Configure CloudWatch to monitor the API and inference service.

-Simplicity: Uses managed AWS services to minimize operational overhead.
+* Simplicity: Uses managed AWS services to minimize operational overhead.
-Scalability: ECS can automatically scale the number of containers based on demand.
+* Scalability: ECS can automatically scale the number of containers based on demand.
-Reliability: AWS services are highly available and fault-tolerant.
+* Reliability: AWS services are highly available and fault-tolerant.
-Cost-Effectiveness: Pay only for the resources you use.
+* Cost-Effectiveness: Pay only for the resources you use.

 ## Example Request
 The service receives a CSV file with a column smiles: